-- Diabetes patients - Mesnex tablets may cause incorrect test results with some urine glucose tests.
-Check with your doctor before you adjust your dose of your diabetes medicine or change your diet.
+- Diabetes patients - Mesnex tablets may cause the results of some tests for urine glucose to be wrong.
+Ask your doctor before you change your diet or the dose of your diabetes medicine.

-- PREGNANCY and BREAST-FEEDING: If you become pregnant while taking Mesnex tablets, discuss with your doctor the benefits and risks of using Mesnex tablets during pregnancy.
-It is unknown if Mesnex tablets is excreted in breast milk.
+- PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
+You will need to discuss the benefits and risks of using Mesnex tablets while you are pregnant.
+It is unknown if Mesnex tablets are found in breast milk.
 Do not breast-feed while taking Mesnex tablets.

 Possible side effects of Mesnex tablets: